Killing of Latasha Harlins: Los Angeles riots in 1992

-The killing of Latasha Harlins was one of many events in Los Angeles that may have led to the riots in 1992.
-In the eyes of many in the black community, it was tragic that Soon Ja Du did not receive any jail time for her crime.
-While the jury convicted Du of manslaughter, which normally carries a maximum of 16 years in prison, the judge, Joyce Karlin, commuted her sentence to probation and a $500 fine—this angered many in the black community, as well as other community members, who felt that the sentencing set a dangerous precedent.
-The sentencing of Soon Ja Du reflected that of the police officers who beat Rodney King.
-In both cases, there was video evidence depicting wrongdoing and in both cases, the defendants did not serve any jail time.
-After the verdict in King's case was delivered, massive riots ensued in Los Angeles, protesting the miscarriage of justice for black victims and racial inequality.
-While King's case was the immediate catalyst to the violence, cases like that of Harlins fueled anger and demonstrated injustices against black people, which ultimately led to the riots.
+The killing of Harlins was one of many events in Los Angeles that may have led to the riots in 1992.
+In the eyes of many in the Black community, it was a grave injustice that Soon Ja Du did not receive any jail time for her crime.
+While the jury convicted Du of manslaughter, which normally carries a maximum of 16 years in prison, the judge, Joyce Karlin, commuted her sentence to five years of probation, 10 years of suspended prison, 400 hours of community service, and payment of a $500 fine and Harlins' funeral costs.
+This angered many in the black community.
+After the verdict in Rodney King's case was delivered, massive riots ensued in Los Angeles.